aditgupta1/LogoNet/README.md

 ## Usage

-Clone the repository
+1. Clone the repository

-Run  ```python models/train.py ``` to run the model.

-Download the dataset titled "LLD-icon-sharp HDF5" from https://data.vision.ee.ethz.ch/sagea/lld/.
+2. Download the dataset titled "LLD-icon-sharp HDF5" from https://data.vision.ee.ethz.ch/sagea/lld/.
 Store this HDF5 file in a "datasets" folder in your cloned repository.
+3. Run  ```python models/train.py ``` to run the model.

-Customize model by changing parameters.
+Customize model by changing parameters for ```models/train.py ```.
 This includes the following:

 Parameter | Bash Script | Options
 --- | --- | ---